AIS2203-H-2022/ais2203_exercise1/README.md

 Clone this repository by using the link provided by clicking the green Code button above.
 You have the choice between HTTPS and SSH.
 Please choose SSH.
 If you have not already configured SSH, please do so.
 See this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 IMO, the easiest way to clone a repository is using the command line.
 Open a command prompt with the current directory set to the directory you want the project to appear in and type `git clone` followed by the repository link.
-I.e., `git clone git@github.com:AIS2203-H-2022/ais2203_exercise1.git`.

 The aim of this exercise is to get you comfortable with creating a CMake based C++ project and pushing it to GitHub.
 Once you have cloned this repository to your local development PC, you should add a `.gitignore` file to the project.
 This file needs to be placed in the root folder of the project.
 I.e., the same folder as this `README.md` file.
 The purpose of the `.gitignore` file is to let git know which files should not be versioned-controlled by git.
 Files you don't want to be versioned-controlled are typically:
 * Large binaries